clearlinux/autospec/README.rst

     If this option is set it will allow test failures, and will still emit the ``%check`` code in a way that allows the build to continue.

+**skip_tests**

+    If this option is set the test suite will not be run.

 **no_autostart**

-    If this option is set the autostart subpackage (which contains all files matching /usr/lib/systemd/system/*.target.wants/) will not be required by the base package.
+    If this option is set the autostart subpackage (which contains all files matching /usr/lib/systemd/system/\*.target.wants/) will not be required by the base package.

 **conservative_flags**